hinatacampaign/hinatacampaign.github.io/german-iris.md

     It felt like a little secret between us—

-    And every time I remember, it hurts.
+    And every time I remember, it heartrending.

     I looked it up in a plant reference book—